Legal

 Reason for Policy

 The Board of Regents of the University System of Georgia (BOR) has delegated authority to the president of each system institution or their designee to execute certain types of agreements.
-This policy is intended to describe the process by which the President of the Institute may designate other Institute officials to execute, accept or deliver those agreements and the conditions under which the officials so designated are expected to act.
+This policy articulates requirements for Presidential designation of signature authority at the Georgia Institute of Technology (Georgia Tech or the Institute).

 Policy Statement

-The President of the Institute may, by written delegation, designate additional officials of the Institute to assist in executing Agreements in the name of the Georgia Institute of Technology on behalf of the Board of Regents.
-A delegation of signature authority by the President shall apply to the incumbent in the position named in the delegation or in any position which replaces the named position.
+The President of the Institute may designate officials of the Institute to execute Agreements in the name of The Board of Regents of the University System of Georgia by and on behalf of the Georgia Institute of Technology.
+This designation by the President can be accomplished only by a written delegation of authority.
+Such delegation of signature authority by the President shall apply only to the incumbent (or interim) in the position named in the written delegation, or in any successor title to the named position.

 Scope

 Agreements Those agreements described in the BOR policies (see Related Information below).
 The term includes any document entered into on behalf of the Institute in which the parties make legally enforceable commitments, whether or not titled a contract or agreement.
-Terms used to describe an Agreement may include letter of agreement, letter of intent, memorandum of understanding, consortium agreement, operating agreement, or equipment loan.
+Terms used to describe an Agreement may include letter of agreement, proprietary information agreement or non-disclosure agreement, license agreement, consortium agreement, operating agreement, or equipment loan.
+Agreements shall also be used in this policy to refer to memorandums of understanding, memorandums of intent, and letters of intent, which are typically non-binding.

-Purchasing Agreements Agreements for the purchase of supplies, materials equipment and certain contractual services of $10,000 or more.
-Authority to commit Institute funds for these purposes has been delegated to Georgia Tech Purchasing within the limits established by the State Department of Administrative Services.
+Purchasing Agreements Agreements for the purchase of supplies, materials, equipment and certain contractual services.
+Authority to commit Institute funds for these purposes has been delegated to Georgia Tech Procurement within the limits established by the State Department of Administrative Services.
+See GT Procurement Of Good and Services Policy.

 Responsibilities